 Or use the drop down in the “Sort by” box to sort search results by VBAC rate, highest to lowest:

 Best Hospitals for VBAC in Chicago

-- NorthShore University Evanston Hospital: More than 175 babies were born by VBAC at NorthShore University Evanston Hospital in the reporting year, and the hospital’s VBAC rate (36.3) is the second highest among hospitals that also had high volumes.
+- NorthShore University Evanston Hospital: More than 180 babies were born by VBAC at NorthShore University HealthSystem Evanston Hospital in the reporting year, and the hospital’s VBAC rate (37.8) is the second highest among Chicago-area hospitals.
 Both midwives and doctors support trial of labor after cesarean.
-With a VBAC rate that is among the very highest for Chicago-area hospitals, and with the highest volume of VBACs among hospitals in this category, Evanston Hospital is one of the top two choices for VBAC in the Chicago area.
+With a VBAC rate that is among the very highest for Chicago-area hospitals (and improved over last year’s already excellent performance), and with the highest volume of VBACs among hospitals in this category, Evanston Hospital is one of the top two choices for VBAC in the Chicago area.

 Options for midwife-attended VBAC